mjfrigaard/seg-shiny-v-1-3-1/README.md

 1. In the 5-category summary table, there is a column labelled `REF Range`.
 It should be `Risk Factor Range`.

-2. The heatmap-style background needs to be smoothed.
-Josh Senyak (<josh.senyak@quicksilverconsulting.com>) has provided an image for the background.
+2. The heatmap-style background needs to be smoothed (with supplied Gaussian smoothed image.)

 3. The order of the entries in the Summary Table should be changed to have the order below: